godotengine/godot-docs/tutorials/step_by_step/scripting.rst

 Scripting a Scene
 -----------------

-Before continuing, please make sure to read the [[GDScript]] reference.
+Before continuing, please make sure to read the :ref:`doc_gdscript` reference.
 It's a simple language and the reference is short, should not take more than a few minutes to glance.